 If you’re looking for a way to help treat your cat’s mild case of diarrhea, many vets will recommend fasting until your cat’s digestive system rights itself.
 Sometimes they advocate reintroducing food slowly, possibly with rice mixed in.
 This depends on the cause of your cat’s diarrhea.

-Do you ever feed rice to your cat?
+Do you ever feed rice to your cat when they have an upset stomach?
 What are some healthy human foods you share with your favorite feline?
 Let us know in the comments below!